 This speaks volumes.
 That's Ted Knight with his arm around Jack after Kyle bites it and the Mist is carted of to jail.
 None of us needs our father's approval but it sure is nice to have it.

 In this issue Tony Harris gives us an incredible look at Opal City.

-Since the events of the first three issues, collectively known as Sins of the Fathers (also the title for the first Starman trade paperback collection), we find Jack trying to rebuild his collectable shop inventory which was blown up by Kyle.
+Since the first story arc, collectively known as Sins of the Fathers (also the title for the first Starman trade paperback collection), we find Jack trying to rebuild his collectable shop inventory which was blown up by Kyle.
 Kyle, in turn, was blown up by Jack.
 That's justice for you.
 Now the wacky thing here is that Jack has managed to gets his hands on a magic Hawaiian shirt.
 That's right.
 Magic.
 Hawaiian.
 Shirt.
 This alone should tell you that the issue is off to a good start.
-Jack doesn't know its magic but someone else does; someone very rich who hires 'help' to 'retrieve' the shirt.
+Jack doesn't know it's magic but someone else does; someone very rich who hires 'help' to 'retrieve' the shirt.
 So the guy shows up in Jack's shop with a gun.
 So the routine here is he kills Jack and gets the shirt.
 But the guy hesitates.
 I think he hesitates because who kills anybody for a Hawaiian shirt?
 And besides Jack has a mean looking stick (the Cosmic Staff).
 Do you remember those Bronze Age comics when there had to be a fight scene (I'm looking at you Marvel)?
-Well, that age is past, comics, in this case Starman, is more realistic - not everything has to result in a fight.
+Well, that age is past, comics - in this case Starman - is more realistic - not everything has to result in a fight.
 So we have the agreement.

 Jack sells the shirt.